Platane/js13k-2017/postmortem/src/asset/content/image-processing.md

 # Inspiration

-I add in mind a demo I saw some times ago:
+I had in mind a demo I saw some times ago:

 [Evolution of Mona Lisa by Roger Johansson](https://rogerjohansson.blog/2008/12/07/genetic-programming-evolution-of-mona-lisa/)